What Is an Exercise High?: Science, Benefits & How to Feel It Safely

 Exercise vs. Medication

-Several studies suggest that regular exercise can be comparable to pharmacological treatment for some individuals with mild to moderate depression.
-However, exercise should be viewed as a complementary strategy and not a replacement for medical or psychological care when these are clinically indicated.
-One landmark study found that people who engaged in regular vigorous exercise were 25% less likely to develop depression or an anxiety disorder over the next five years.
+Several studies suggest that regular physical activity can be an effective strategy for improving symptoms of mild to moderate depression in some individuals.
+Exercise should be viewed as a complementary strategy and not a replacement for medical or psychological care when these are clinically indicated.

 Why Exercise Helps Anxiety and Depression